emily-berryman/emily-berryman/README.md

 - ⚡ Honing my JavaScript, React and Redux skills

-- 🔈 Listening to a variety of inspiring tech podcasts
+- 🔈 Working on a bunch of new projects, including re-building the website for MESH - a music collective I'm a part of

 **💪 Tech Stack**

 - 💻 HTML, CSS/SCSS, JavaScript (Node, Express, Handlebars, React and Redux)